Sean Conley: Physician to the President

 In an October 4 press conference, Trump's medical team said that he was "doing really well" after his oxygen level dipped the day before and after he was given the steroid dexamethasone, which works by reducing inflammation in the lungs.
 Asked if CT scans showed pneumonia or lung damage, Conley said, "There's some expected findings, but nothing of any major clinical concern."
 He declined to say what was found, citing HIPAA guidelines that ensure patient privacy.
 When asked why he was reluctant to disclose that Trump had been given oxygen during the October 3 briefing, Conley stated that he did not want to "give any information that might steer the course of illness in another direction" and "it came off that we're trying to hide something, which wasn't necessarily true."
 White House director of strategic communications Alyssa Farah later stated that it was "a common medical practice that you want to convey confidence, and you want to raise the spirits of the person you're treating," while also asserting that Meadows' anonymous statement to reporters was intended to "give you guys more information just to try to be as transparent as we can".

 At 2:37 p.m.
 EDT on October 5, Trump tweeted that he would be discharged from the hospital at 6:30 p.m. that day.
 However, doctors said in an afternoon news briefing that Trump continued to be treated with dexamethasone and remdesivir.
 The prospect of Trump's early release astonished infectious-disease experts, who noted that Trump planned to be discharged in a period when COVID-19 patients are particularly vulnerable (7–10 days after symptoms first appear) to unpredictable and rapid declines in condition.
 Outside physicians stated that the depiction of Trump's illness as relatively mild was inconsistent with the aggressive treatment he was receiving.
 Trump's medical team made cryptic remarks about his status and declined to say whether Trump's CT scans contained indications of pneumonia or lung damage.

 In the White House, Trump continued to receive dexamethasone and remdesivir.
 He conducted business without wearing a mask.
 Conley said in a memo that Trump has "no symptoms" and is doing "extremely well."
 That optimistic message was later called into question.
-According to the Associated Press, "then-White House chief of staff Mark Meadows said at the time that Trump’s condition was worse than Conley had let on".
+According to the Associated Press, "then-White House chief of staff Mark Meadows said at the time that Trump's condition was worse than Conley had let on".

-Newly inaugurated president Joe Biden announced on January 25, 2021, that he would appoint Dr. Kevin O'Connor as the White House physician.
+Newly inaugurated president Joe Biden announced on January 25, 2021, that he would appoint Kevin O'Connor as the White House physician.
 According to a CNN report, "Conley was seen departing the White House alongside Trump" on January 20, 2021.
 The AP reported that Conley would be taking on a "teaching role" at the Uniformed Services University of the Health Sciences.